TomPace101/nanopore_diffusion/notes.md

 the file after generation.

 Note, however, that holly doesn't have many nodes, but they each show 64 cores.
-And, of course, you can allegedly try mpirun for fenics.
+And, of course, you can allegedly try mpirun for fenics (see item below).

 That would require a change in how the fenics tasks are started.